syedshah93/Standard-Development-Utilities/README.md

 # Standard-Development-Utilities
-These are jenkins shared libraries
+These are jenkins shared libraries for docker, sonarqube, etc